bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 - What type of concurrent data access problems do you know?
 - List the isolation levels.
 Which problems does each of the levels prohibit?
 - What are the basic properties of transactions?
-- Decide, whether the following statements are true or false:
+- Decide whether the following statements are true or false:
     - The *serializable* isolation level executes the transactions one after the other.
     - Deadlock can be prevented by using the right isolation level.
     - The default isolation level is usually *read committed*.
     - If we are not using explicit transactions, then we are protected from the issue of dirty read.
     - The transaction log offers protection against all kinds of data losses.
-    - In the *redo* transaction logging scheme the transaction log starts with the *commit* mark.
+    - In the *redo* transaction logging scheme, the transaction log starts with the *commit* mark.